drscotthawley/botograder/README.md

 * pydrive2 errors: delete (or move) `settings.yaml`
 * other Google errors: re-create new credentials
 * yagmail errors: ??
 Working on it.
-Used to work fine, but for now: run with `-n` and diable emailing completely.
+Used to work fine, but for now: run with `-n` and disable emailing completely.

 --
 Copyright 2021, 2022 Scott H. Hawley